Quick Summary / TLDR

 Challenges + Learnings

-✅ Delivered multiple high-profile executive presentations for launches and keynotes under extremely tight deadlines.
+✅ Delivered multiple executive presentations for major launches and events under tight timelines

-✅ Elevated visual storytelling to improve clarity and persuasion in executive messaging.
+✅ Elevated storytelling and clarity in leadership communications

-✅ Expanded LinkedIn’s illustration and icon libraries, reducing future design debt.
+✅ Expanded LinkedIn’s illustration and icon resources for future reuse

-✅ Earned positive feedback from executives and the UED team for both quality and speed.
+✅ Earned strong feedback from executives and the UED team for quality and speed

 You may also like